For Faculty

 The urban setting of Philadelphia provides a sense of place to enhance the classroom experience, helping students learn first hand how the material in the courses is informed by the environment around them.

-For faculty interested in connecting their courses with Philadelphia, the program offers Philadelphia engagement grants.
-Grants of up to $500 are designed to enrich the curricular content of an on-campus class by facilitating student experiences in the city.
-These funds can cover the cost of an excursion and travel, e.g. a play or performance; a visit to a research lab; a visit to a neighborhood or organization; admission to a museum or archive, for instance.
+For faculty interested in connecting their courses with Philadelphia, the program offers Philadelphia Engagement Grants of up to $500.
+These funds are designed to enrich the curricular content of an on-campus class by facilitating student experiences in the city.
+Experiences can range from a one-time experience and travel, e.g. a play; a visit to a research lab; a visit to a neighborhood or organization; admission to a museum or archive, to more sustained engagement with the city, such as multiple visits to the city or collaboration with an organization.
+These activities have to happen in Philadelphia.

 The application for Spring Philadelphia Engagement Grants will be available soon.